fatjonfreskina/diario-allattamento/README.md

 ### Testing

 You can now test your Alexa skill using the Alexa Developer Console.
 Make sure your local server is running and exposed via ngrok.

+On the Alexa Developer Console, you can test your skill by invoking it with the following utterances:

+- "Alexa, apri Diario allattamento"
+- "Alexa, aggiungi allattamento a destra"
+- "Alexa, quando è stato l'ultimo allattamento?"

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.